nlemoing/resume-generator/articles/knight.md

 <figcaption>Odd squares are colored red while even squares are blue.
 A (2,1)-knight (left) can reach both even and odd squares, while the (3,1)-knight (right) is stuck with even ones.</figcaption>
 </figure>

 This is a clue as to why knights with odd parity can reach more squares than even-parity knights.
-Odd parity knights swap the parity of the coordinate with each move, so we can reach both even and odd squares regardless of where we start.
+Odd parity knights swap the parity of their coordinate with each move, so we can reach both even and odd squares regardless of where we start.
 With even knights, on the other hand, we are stuck on the same parity as we started with.
+This is why the (3,1)-knight can only reach half the squares that the (2,1)-knight can.

 #### Claustrophobic concerns